trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

 [Ionic React](https://ionicframework.com/docs/react) is a good hybrid solution for creating mobile applications and compatible with the Typescript version of the [BeaconSDK](https://github.com/airgap-it/beacon-sdk).
 The behavior is equivalent to a classical web development, so for a web developer the ramp up is easy.

-> Beacon : the protocol of communication between the dapp and the wallet.
+> Beacon: the protocol of communication between the dapp and the wallet.

-> Note : As of today, it is not recommended to develop a native dapp in Flutter, React Native or native tools as it requires additional UI works (ex : missing wallet popup mechanism to confirm transactions).
+> Note: As of today, it is not recommended to develop a native dApp in Flutter, React Native or native tools as it requires additional UI works (ex: missing wallet popup mechanism to confirm transactions).

-1. Install Ionic
+1. Install Ionic:

    ```bash
    npm install -g @ionic/cli
    ionic start app blank --type react
    ```

-1. Generate smart contract types from taqueria plugin.
+1. Generate smart contract types from the taqueria plugin:

-   It generates Typescript classes from Smart contract interface definition that is used on the frontend.
+   This command generates Typescript classes from the smart contract interface definition that is used on the frontend.

    ```bash
    taq install @taqueria/plugin-contract-types
    taq generate types ./app/src
    ```

-1. Uninstall conflicting old jest libraries/react-scripts, install required Tezos web3 dependencies and Vite framework.
+1. Uninstall the conflicting old jest libraries/react-scripts and install the required Tezos web3 dependencies and Vite framework:

    ```bash
    cd app